LarsWH/kotlin-vue-vibe/README.md

 # So.....
 - Ensure actuator is running (curl http://localhost:8080/actuator/mappings)
 - Ensure health is running (curl http://localhost:8080/health)
-- Ensure volume mapping of the '~/.gradle/caches' for MUCH faster builds
+- Ensure volume mapping of the '~/.gradle/caches' for faster builds

+# 5.0
+- add an integration test to the kotlin backend, that verifies a value can be written to the database and deleted again